Mu-Gee/powershell_aliases_for_git/README.md

 g --version
 ```
 ## 2. Aliases with Arguments ##
-In order to create alias for commands which take parameters, e.g., `git branch <branchName>` which has <branchName> parameter
+Although, the things we have done so far are similar to aliases in Linux, things are getting a little bit complicated for commands with arguments, such as
-Use the format:
+`git status` `git pull` etc. In order to make an alias named status for the git status command, we should use function and ArgumentList:
 ```
 New-Alias -Name status -Value gitstatus